Grow your career with VCC Live Academy by joining our free online contact center courses.

 Estimated reading time: 11 minutes | Target users: New users

-An extensive number of measurement tools are available in VCC Live.
+An extensive number of reporting and monitoring tools are available in VCC Live.
 They allow you to quickly get an insight into your projects, resources, and user activities.

 In this lesson, you will learn:

-• What type of measurement tools there are
+• What type of reporting and monitoring tools there are

 • Which tools you should get started with